trendschau/gsc-api-wrapper/README.md

 # PHP wrapper for the google-search-console api

 Wrapper for google/apiclient to access and retrieve data from Google Search Console using PHP.

-## hkirshman/google-search-console

 This is a fork of  https://github.com/hkirsman/hkirsman-google-search-console

-I changed the fork in two ways:

-* The google api services are cleanup by composer so it contains only Webmastertools
-* The `setDimensionFilterGroups` accepts several dimension filters as an array, so you can filter for country and page, for example.
+MODIFIED for private use, this might not suite your requirements, it is not a fully featured wrapper!!!

 ## Installation (using Composer)

 * Clone this repository
 * Enter composer update to install dependencies